kevindelord/DKDBManager/README.md

 [+ createEntitiesFromArray:](http://cocoadocs.org/docsets/DKDBManager/0.5.2/Categories/NSManagedObject+DKDBManager.html#//api/name/createEntitiesFromArray:)

 To **update** or **save as not deprecated** just call the same function with the same dictionary.
 The most important values are the ones required by the function [primaryPredicateWithDictionary:](http://cocoadocs.org/docsets/DKDBManager/0.5.2/Categories/NSManagedObject+DKDBManager.html#//api/name/primaryPredicateWithDictionary:) to actually let the manager finds the entities again.
+This function should create and return a `NSPredicate` object that match only one database entity.
+The values not used to create the primary predicate could be missing or changed, the valid entity will still be found correctly.

 	let entityInfo = ["name":"LOTR", "order":1]
 	Entity.createEntityFromDictionary(entityInfo) { (newEntity, state) -> Void in